1925–26 Michigan College of Mines Huskies men's ice hockey season

 The 1925–26 Michigan College of Mines Huskies men's ice hockey season was the 7th season of play for the program.
 The Huskies were coached by Leon Harvey in his 2nd season.

 Season

 Though the team ended the year without having to find a new head coach for the first time, the Huskies were still finding it difficult to play matches against fellow colleges.
 The program was able to get in a game with St. Thomas at the end of January, but that was their only intercollegiate match of the year.
-To make matters worse the club was barely even competitive against the Tommies, though with the Minnesotans finishing 10–1 for the year, the loss was not as embarrassing as it could have been.
+To make matters worse the club was barely even competitive against the Tommies, though with the Minnesotans finishing 10–1 for the year.
 However, the Miners did show some improvement afterwards, winning their final two games to get back to .500.